nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ### ERC20
 An Ethereum token standard for basic fungible tokens.

-An SUDT on Nervos is the equivalent of Ethereum tokens standards ERC20 or ERC777.
+An sUDT on Nervos is the equivalent of Ethereum tokens standards ERC20 or ERC777.

 #### See Also
 - [ERC777](#erc777)